woraser/coredns/plugin/traffic/README.md

 traffic
 ~~~

-This enables traffic loadbalancing for all subdomains of the server block.
+This enables traffic loadbalancing for all (sub-)domains named in the server block.

 ## Examples